richardvenneman/appsignal-docs/source/elixir/instrumentation/integrating-appsignal.html.md

 Make sure the AppSignal for Elixir package is installed in your application using Mix.

-Add it as a dependency to your application and add it as an sub application of your application.
+Add it as a dependency to your application and add it as a sub application of your application.

 ```elixir